fadwen/fadwen.github.io/README.md

 It’s tough to practice some of these outside of a production environment as things become more cloud based and the average subscriptions aren’t feasible for a personal user.

 You can setup a free trial via [Azure Free Trial](https://azure.microsoft.com/en-us/pricing/offers/ms-azr-0044p/) and then further activate free trial licenses for various plans you are testing.
 Be cautious when going this route as generally you have to put a card on file and if you’re not careful you may blow past the $200/mo free cap pretty easily.
-Also check out the [Lab Setup](#lab-setup) section to create your own, keeping in mind for some cloud stuff you may be charged.
+Also check out the [Lab Setup](#lab-setup) section to create your own, keeping in mind for some cloud features you may be charged if you go on past trial dates.

 ### [MD-102 – Endpoint Administrator](https://learn.microsoft.com/en-us/credentials/certifications/modern-desktop/?practice-assessment-type=certification&WT.mc_id=certposter_poster-wwl) ###
 - A lot of people I’ve talked to think this is Microsoft’s equivalent of the A+ because it used to be called Managing Modern Desktops, but it provides a lot more value if you are working with the Windows stack.
 This describes everything from the different versions of Windows (10/11, Home, Professional, Enterprise, etc), Windows Server, registry, active directory, as well as going in depth on prem/cloud solutions like GPO’s/OMA-URI’s, MDT/Autopilot, SCCM/Intune, WSUS/WufB.
 I would really recommend this as the first Microsoft cert to get if you are dealing with workstations on a regular basis.
 Also if you’re discussing with someone and they mention the old MCSA, this is the one that translates most to it.